MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 1. Go to [Microsoft Edge Origin Trials](https://developer.microsoft.com/microsoft-edge/origin-trials).

-   (For the Ad Selection API origin trial, instead see [Sign up for the Ad Selection API](../web-platform/ad-selection-api.md).)<!-- todo: how renew token for Ad Selection API? -->
+   For the Ad Selection API origin trial, instead see [Sign up for the Ad Selection API](../web-platform/ad-selection-api.md).

 1. In the **My Registered Trials** section, select an origin trial.